 Course reassignments make available funding to cover the cost of replacement instruction for one to two courses.
 Approval for the reassignment must be granted by the recipient's dean and chair or program director.

 Note, unlike most other grant categories, this award has a single (not a rolling) deadline.
-Applications for the 2021-2024 HRSA should be submitted by Aug.
-28, 2020, ahead of the Board's Sept.
-4 meeting.
-The 2021-2024 HRSA recipient will be formally announced at the Fall 2020 Stalnaker Lecture. *Please note this deadline has passed.
-The next deadline will be announced at the end of the spring 2021 semester.
+Applications for the 2024-2027 HRSA should be submitted one week ahead of the Board's September 1 meeting, Friday August 25.

 Because of the wide range of potential projects upon which applications for the Research Scholar Award may be based, the following criteria are meant to guide applicants generally as they compose their applications.
 They do not, however, exhaust the range of considerations that the Board of Directors may take into account as it deliberates among proposals.